What is Exploratory Data Analysis?

 A spider chart is a graphical way of displaying multivariate data of three or more quantitative variables represented on axes starting from the same point.
 It helps demonstrate a dominant variable.

 This spider/radar chart is showing the variation in profit for each state across quarters.
 We can see the steepest drop in profits for Tamil Nadu from Q1 to Q2.

 A relationship between an observation and the previous observation is beneficial in time series modeling.
-Previous observations in a time series are called lags, with the observation at one previous time step called lag1, the observation at two previous steps lag2, and so on.
+Previous observations in a time series are lags, with the observation at one previous time step.
+It is known as lag1, the observation at two previous steps lag2, and so on.

 Lag plots can help compare observations simultaneously in the last week or last month, or the previous year by using corresponding lag values.